Yeon Jung-hoon

 Yeon Jung-hoon (born November 6, 1978) is a South Korean actor.
 He is best known for generational epic East of Eden (2008), crime procedural Vampire Prosecutor (2011-2012) and the domestically popular weekend drama Pots of Gold (2013).
-Outside of acting, Yeon hosted the first three seasons of Top Gear Korea, the South Korean version of the BBC show, and is a cast member of the popular variety-reality show 2 Days & 1 Night.
+Outside of acting, Yeon hosted the first three seasons of Top Gear Korea, the South Korean version of the BBC show, and was a cast member of the popular variety-reality show 2 Days & 1 Night (2019-2024).

 Early life

 Yeon is the only son and younger of two children of veteran actor Yeon Kyu-jin.
 He was sent to the United States as a teenager and lived with his aunt while attending junior high and high school.
 He spent his freshman year of college at the ArtCenter College of Design but returned to South Korea due to the 1997 Asian financial crisis and continued his education at Myongji University, majoring in product design.
 Despite his father being an actor, he never showed any inclination towards the entertainment industry until he was in college.
 He made his acting debut whilst a college student and eventually decided to pursue it as a career after graduating.
 His father had misgivings over his new career path out of concern; Yeon later stated that his father was finally convinced after he was named Best New Actor at the 2003 KBS Drama Awards.